composablesys/collabs/docs/src/quick_start.md

 import { WebSocketNetwork } from "@collabs/ws-client";
 ```

-- [@collabs/collabs](TODO) is Collabs's main package.
-It contains all of the library's collaborative data structures, such as [CCounter](TODO).
-It also contains [CRuntime](TODO), which you use to make a Collabs _document_: a group of Collabs that are shared together.
+- [@collabs/collabs](https://www.npmjs.com/package/@collabs/collabs) is Collabs's main package.
+It contains all of the library's collaborative data structures, such as [CCounter](./api/collabs/classes/CCounter.html).
+It also contains [CRuntime](./api/collabs/classes/CRuntime.html), which you use to make a Collabs [document](./guide/documents.html): a group of Collabs that are shared together.
-- The other packages are optional [network and storage providers](TODO), described [below](#network-and-storage-providers).
+- The other packages are optional [network and storage providers](./guide/providers.html), described below.
 These help you sync Collabs documents with remote collaborators and store them locally.

 #### Collaborative Counter